Bennybeams/Time_Series/README.md

 # Time Series Forecast
 How to predict the future ?
-Mathematical R functions allows to get characteristics as seasonality, trend, and most important the correlation between values into a dataset to predict what will happen in the future.
+Mathematical R functions allows to get characteristics as seasonality, trend, and most important the correlation between features into a dataset to predict what will happen in the future.

 This project is made from some time series dataset studies in R :
 - How the dataset can be exploited to forecast future values ?